waustin-MSUD/HLDR-1200-Testing/README.md

 Review
 ------

-This tool allows reviwers to make edits and changes in each passage in the simulation.
+This tool allows reviewers to make edits and changes in each passage in the simulation.

 [Review Twine Simulation](https://waustin-MSUD.github.io/HLDR-1200-Testing/illumination.html)